xsreality/spring-modulith-with-ddd/README.md

-# Building Modular Monolith Applications with Spring Modulith
+# Building Modular Monolith Applications with Spring Modulith and Domain Driven Design

 This repository showcases a Modular Monolith implementation of borrowing books in a library with Spring Boot, Spring Modulith and Domain Driven Design principles.

 The code is explained in a series of blog posts.

 1. [Building Modular Monolith Applications with Spring Boot and Domain Driven Design](https://itnext.io/building-modular-monolith-applications-with-spring-boot-and-domain-driven-design-d3299b300850) - First attempt at building a Modular Monolith code with only Spring Boot and DDD (does not use Spring Modulith).
+The code is available in branch [part-1-ddd-solution](https://github.com/xsreality/spring-modulith-with-ddd/tree/part-1-ddd-solution).
-2. TBA - Improve the implementation with Spring Modulith
+2. [Improving Modular Monolith Applications with Spring Modulith](https://itnext.io/improving-modular-monolith-applications-with-spring-modulith-edecc787f63c) - In this blog, we rethink the domain model and apply eventual consistency with Spring Modulith to make the application easier to test, self-documenting and more maintainable.
+The code is available in branch [part-2-spring-modulith](https://github.com/xsreality/spring-modulith-with-ddd/tree/part-2-spring-modulith) and `main`.

 ## Project Requirements